d8ahazard/glimmr/readme.md

 To stop synchronization, select the device in the DS app and set the mode to "Off".

 To start synchronization, select the GROUP in the DS app, and set the mode to "Video".
 If the device is not in a group, control it directly.

+## NOTES

+Ambient scenes are not currently implemented, simply because this program is native to each DS device, and is not streamed.

+Meaning, I will have to manually program each scene before this will work.

+Saturation is not yet implemented.

+Sector mappings within the DS app currently do nothing...

+## Buy me a beer

+If you like my work and want to say thanks, I humbly accept donations via paypal at donate.to.digitalhigh@gmail.com